kanisterio/demo/webinar/cncf.io/script.md

 # Overview
-- Title: Kubernetes Data Protection Requires Orchestration: Kanister.io Delivers
+- Title: Kubernetes Data Protection Requires Orchestration: Kanister.io Delivers (Slide 1)
 - What will be covered: How the open source project Kanister.io solves the need to extend past infrastructure backups to application orchestration and recovery of databases and persistent workloads on Kubernetes.
 - Why the reader should attend: To address the challenge of Kubernetes disaster recovery and adopt the value of Kanister blueprints for automated data protection.
 - What reader will learn: How to automate data protection with Kanister blueprints.